In New Zealand, groundwater is a valuable supply of fresh water for drinking water, irrigation and industry, and many of our streams and lakes.

 Chloride

-There are no environmental or health thresholds for electrical conductivity in groundwater, but electrical conductivity is closely related to the concentration of total dissolved solids, which does have a GV of 1000 mg/L. Concentrations above this can affect the taste of the water.
+There are no environmental or health thresholds for electrical conductivity in groundwater.
+Electrical conductivity is closely related to the total concentration of salts dissolved in the water.
+LAWA separates electrical conductivity values into four ranges.
+For more detail, refer to this LAWA factsheet.

-LAWA National Groundwater Quality State Change Over Time (2011-2020)
+LAWA National Groundwater Quality State Change Over Time (2013-2022)

 Electrical Conductivity

-This National Picture Summary provides an aggregated overview of the state of groundwater quality across five indicators using data from regional councils and unitary authorities.
+This National Picture provides an aggregated overview of the state of groundwater quality across five indicators using data from regional councils and unitary authorities.
 Council groundwater quality monitoring programmes are designed to capture environmental state and trend on a regional scale.